-As long as there is a pond available for soaking the frogs will hydrate themselves as needed, and the respiration of the pothos vine provides adequate for ambient humidity in our situation.
+As long as there is a pond available for soaking, the frogs will hydrate themselves as needed, and the respiration of the pothos vine provides adequate ambient humidity in our situation.

 In our home, ambient room temperature is about 67 on cold days and nights in the winter on up to about 78 in the summer.
 The room we kept the frogs in tends to warm up a few degrees more than this during the warmest part of the day.
 At these temperatures, these frogs thrive.
 We used the winter/summer temperature difference to help cycle the frogs when first breeding them.
 Later we found this was probably not necessary.
 Babies do best with temperatures kept in the mid to upper-mid 70s.

 If the room is well-lit and the frog enclosure is kept near a well-lit window (but out of direct sunlight which could cook the frogs), then no further lighting is needed.

 All the usual food insects may be offered.
-Our primary feeder is dubia roaches.
-Occasional mealworms and crickets help to round out the diet.
-Calcium is dusted on prey items every feeding and a multivitamin with d3 is used once every week.
-We offer 5 insects per frog and it usually takes 2 or 3 days for all the insects to be consumed.
-Because of the deep food dish we offer food in (a plastic shoebox style container) food items do not wander about the terrarium and attack frogs before being consumed.
-Baby frogs are fed fruit flies, baby mealworms and baby crickets.
+Our primary feeder was dubia roaches.
+Occasional mealworms and crickets helped to round out the diet.
+Calcium was dusted on prey items every feeding and a multivitamin with d3 is used once every week.
+We offered 5 insects per frog and it usually took 2 or 3 days for all the insects to be consumed.
+Because of the deep food dish we offered food in (a plastic shoebox style container) food items did not wander about the terrarium and attack frogs before being consumed.
+Baby frogs were fed fruit flies, baby mealworms and baby crickets.

 Red-Eyed Treefrog Breeding